cotoami/cotoami/README.md

 ## Concept

 * **Coto**: Post.
 A unit of information in Cotoami.
-* **Cotonoma**: Chatroom-like unit which has a timeline and coto-connections.
-Nestable.
+* **Cotonoma**: A Cotonoma is a chatroom-like unit which has its own timeline and pinned Cotos.
-    * Cotonoma is a kind of coto

 ![](docs/images/cotonoma.png)

+As you can see in the image above, Cotonomas are posted to a timeline like Cotos.
+Actually, you can treat Cotonomas as Cotos.
+They can be pinned to another Cotonoma or connected to other Cotos.

-Cotoami's concept of knowledge generation:
+### Cotoami's concept of knowledge generation:

 ![](docs/images/cotoami-concept.png)